 Anse Cafard Slave Memorial, Martinique

-On 22 May 1848 a slave rebellion in Martinique forced Governor Claude Rostoland to issue a decree abolishing slavery.
+This is the National Day of Martinique and commemorates a slave rebellion in 1848 on Martinique that forced Governor Claude Rostoland to issue a decree abolishing slavery.